 If your Canadian business needs to charge GST/HST, you need to know the difference between GST/HST zero-rated and GST/HST exempt goods and services.
 (Not all Canadian businesses must charge GST/HST; find out if yours does.)

 There is no difference between GST/HST zero-rated and exempt goods and services from the point of view of the customer; in neither case does he or she get charged GST/HST.

-While you don't charge or collect GST/HST on zero-rated goods and services, you can still claim ITCs for them on your GST/HST return.
+- For zero-rated goods and services, you don't charge or collect GST/HST, but you can still claim ITCs for them on your GST/HST return.